 • Improved surgical accuracy, which often means quicker recovery

 • Neurosurgeons can locate hidden tumor fragments and safely remove them, which lessens the likelihood that a patient will need repeat surgery or radiation treatment

 • A patient’s hospital stay is often reduced

-Neurosurgeons at Boulder Community Hospital use iMRI-guided brain surgery for most types of tumors, including:
+Neurosurgeons at BCH use iMRI-guided brain surgery for most types of tumors, including:

 • Acoustic neuroma – slow growing, benign tumor of the nerve that connects the ear to the brain

 • Cavernous malformation -- a collection of blood vessels that are enlarged and irregular in structure